DISEASE/DISORDER:

 Specific secondary or associated conditions and complications

-Resting energy expenditure during episodes of PSH is as high as three times of norm, therefore adequate nutrition is important to prevent severe weight loss16.
-Body weight losses of 25% have been reported during the acute period in individuals with PSH5.
+Resting energy expenditure during episodes of PSH is as high as three times the norm.
+Therefore, adequate nutrition is essential to prevent severe weight loss.23 Body weight losses of 25% have been reported during the acute period in individuals with PSH.5

-Individuals with PSH are at increased risk of developing heterotopic ossifications5.
-It has also been suggested that prolonged sympathetic hyperactivity associated with PSH may lead to cardiac damage, nutritional deficiencies, and skin breakdown3.
-Furthermore, patients with PSH were found to have a longer hospital stay and higher hospital cost; they were also found to have a higher rate of complications, and made less neurological recovery in acute care after brain injury17,18.
+Individuals with PSH are at increased risk of developing heterotopic ossification.5 Prolonged sympathetic hyperactivity associated with PSH may lead to cardiac damage (including tachyarrhythmia and stress-induced cardiomyopathy), pulmonary edema, intracranial hypertension, rhabdomyolysis, nutritional deficiencies, and skin breakdown.3,20 Furthermore, patients with PSH were found to have a longer hospital stay and higher hospital costs; they were also found to have a higher rate of complications and made less neurological recovery in acute care after brain injury.24,25

 History

-Paroxysmal sympathetic hyperactivity (PSH) presents with non-specific findings and is therefore a diagnosis of exclusion.
-History of repeated episodes of rapid-onset tachycardia, hypertension, tachypnea, fever, diaphoresis, and rigidity with dystonic posturing is most common.
-These features do not and typically are not present in all episodes.
+Paroxysmal sympathetic hyperactivity (PSH) presents with non-specific findings and is, therefore a diagnosis of exclusion.
+Repeated episodes of rapid-onset tachycardia, hypertension, tachypnea, fever, diaphoresis, and rigidity with dystonic posturing are most common.
+Urinary retention and ileus may also be seen.15 All features are not typically present in all episodes.
 However, several features must be observed simultaneously for PSH to be considered.
+Parasympathetic features are absent.15,26

-When assessing for PSH, clinicians should first consider other conditions that could present similarly, such as systemic inflammatory response syndrome, infection, noxious stimuli causing discomfort (consider fractures, heterotopic ossification, pressure wounds, constipation), seizures, intracranial hypertension, hydrocephalus, medication or substance withdrawal, serotonin syndrome and neuroleptic malignant syndrome3.
-Neuroleptic malignant syndrome may present very similarly and should be especially considered in the setting of recent antipsychotic use.
+When assessing for PSH, clinicians should first consider other conditions that could present similarly, such as systemic inflammatory response syndrome, infection, noxious stimuli (fractures, heterotopic ossification, pressure wounds, constipation), seizures, intracranial hypertension, hydrocephalus, medication or substance withdrawal, serotonin syndrome and neuroleptic malignant syndrome.3 Neuroleptic malignant syndrome may present very similarly and should be especially considered in the setting of recent antipsychotic use.

-History should look for possible triggers, which can be painful or non-painful, such as touching, passive movement, turning, and endotracheal tube suctioning2.
-Episodes can occur spontaneously as well.
-Persistently elevated blood pressure, respiratory rate, heart rate, and temperature are less likely to be consistent with PSH and other diagnoses should be excluded first.
-Significant gastroesophageal reflux can be one of noxious stimuli escalating dystonic posturing, and vice versa.
-High dose of anti-reflux medications can improve symptoms of PSH.
+History should look for possible triggers, which can be painful or non-painful, such as passive movement, turning, and endotracheal tube suctioning.2 Episodes can also occur spontaneously.
+Persistently elevated blood pressure, respiratory rate, heart rate, and temperature are less likely to be consistent with PSH, and other diagnoses should be excluded first.

 Physical examination